Erasmus+ Europe

 - Length of placement: min.
 2 teaching days, max.
 10 teaching days.

-- The practitioner has a right to an EU grant in the amount of grant 102 Euros per teaching day.
+- The practitioner is entitled to an EU grant of 136 Euros per one teaching day.

 - The grant can be paid only in Euros.